Welcome to the Inflatable Testing and Training Service (ITATS)

 All inflatable hire businesses are required to ensure that their equipment and staff comply with all current legislation and operate in a safe manner.

-ITATS provides annual testing to BS EN 14960 (all parts) as applicable.
+ITATS provides annual inspection to BS EN 14960 (all parts) as applicable.
 ITATS is able to provide PIPA Inspection Reports (essential) or our own ITATS Inspection Reports for units that fall outside of the PIPA scheme (some games, pool inflatables etc).

 ITATS also provides industry related training courses including all PIPA training courses.